Causal Message Passing for Experiments with Unknown and General Network Interference: Technical Results and Proofs Overview

-To proceed, we consider a sequence of systems indexed by $N$, representing the number of individuals in the system.
-We rewrite the outcome model in Eq. \eqref{eq:outcome_function_matrix} as follows:

-In \eqref{eq:LOM-with_N}, the sequence of initial outcomes $\VoutcomeD{\expd;N}{}{0} \in \R^N$ and the experimental design $\expd$ are given and we added the notation $N$ to different terms to emphasize the dimension of the quantities.
-Then, for any fixed $t>0$, we analyze the behavior of the elements in $\VoutcomeD{\expd;N}{}{t}$ as the system size~$N$ approaches infinity.
+We proceed by considering a sequence of systems indexed by $N$, representing the population size.
+Accordingly, we use $\VoutcomeD{N}{}{t}$, $\Mtreatment{}{N}$, and $\covar(N)$ to denote the vector of potential outcomes at time $t$, treatments, and covariates corresponding to the $n^{th}$ system.
+Specifically, we added the notation $N$ to different terms to emphasize the dimension of the quantities.
+Then, for any fixed $t>0$, we analyze the behavior of the elements in $\VoutcomeD{N}{}{t}$ as the system size~$N$ approaches infinity.
 This investigation provides us with valuable insights into the evolution of the outcomes and how they are influenced by the design of the experiment.
-Because $\expd$ is fixed and known, we can simplify the notation in Eq. \eqref{eq:LOM-with_N} by omitting the explicit mention of $\expd$ and $N$ whenever there is no ambiguity.